d365collaborative/d365fo.integrations/docs/Add-D365ODataConfig.md

 ```

 ### -Temporary
-Instruct the cmdlet to only temporarily add the broadcast message configuration in the configuration store
+Instruct the cmdlet to only temporarily add the OData configuration in the configuration store

 ```yaml
 Type: SwitchParameter